vespaman/Smoothieware-CHMT/README.md

-### This fork is about DMA on the serial/RS232 hardware with (or without) handshaking and increased + more reliable throughput, as well as drag pin enhancements.
+### This fork started as DMA on the serial/RS232 hardware with (or without) handshaking and increased + more reliable throughput, but has evolved further from that.
+Current changes includes:
+* Serial bitrate up to 4Mbit with or without RTS/CTS
+* Removed machine coordination of actuators in FW, letting OpenPnP deal with them as it should be.
+Original code always waited for machine to be still before enabling e.g. down led.
+* Drag pin inactivation are now handled smartly, by actually sensing if pin is up before sending acknowledge; this means that static delays are no longer needed in OpenPnP setup, and a  much more robust drag pin operation.
+* Anti Stiction Wiggle (ASW).
+If dragpin gets stuck, FW automatically tries to free it by quickly moving dragpin in a X/Y back/forth/left/righ pattern until it is free (or give up if it is not freed).
+At any time ASW has been engaged, the 'ok' back to OpenPnP has a comment attached to it, detailing what the ASW result was - e.g. "2023-12-13 11:22:54.328 GcodeDriver$ReaderThread TRACE: [GcodeDriver:ttyUSB0] << ok  ; ASW: l1,t4 (G1 X-0.1 Y-0.05)".
+* Improved vacuum sensing.
+With all the speed-up, the vacuum sensing gave away that it dit not actually update the value very often (only every 50ms), rendering it useless.
+Now it is updated every millisecond.

+ASW is dependant on the smart drag pin activation code.
+Both can be enabled by adding a new property "switch.dragpin.dragpin true" to the group of switch.dragpin in the config.default.
+This property tells the generic code, that this pin is connected to a dragpin, and to activate the advanced mechanisms.
+Setting its value to false disables andy advanced logic.

+#### Serial hardware modifications
 With this branch, DMA is implemented on rx as well as tx with hardware flow control.
 Hardware flow control can be disabled by setting rts_cts_handshake to false in config.defaults.
 So in theory, this branch should work with stock machine, up to 115200 Baud (CHM-T36), as long as confirmation flow control is still enabled in OpenPnP.
 (115200 comes from the limitation of the rs232 level shifter, U33, populated on the controller board).
-A CHM-T48 should be able to achieve 480kBaud, limited by the rs422 level shifter.
+A CHM-T48 should be able to achieve 480kBaud, limited by the rs422 interface driver.

 Note; the author has long since updated his machine to RTS/CTS and non-RS232/422 levels, bitrate of 4mbit, so using a stock machine is currently untested.

-There are still benefits to use this code on a stock machine, just not very noticable.
+There are still benefits to use this serial code on a stock machine, just not very noticable.
 In theory, a CHMT36 should be able to be set-up to use RTS control without doing any board changes, by specifying the UART2 tx pin in Kernel.cpp as rts pin (set cts to NC).
-This has (not yet) been tested.
+This has not yet been tested.
 Then you would at least no longer need "Confirmation Flow Control".

 In order to benefit from higher thoughput and hardware flow control, you will need to modify your control board.